Monday, April 14, 2014

 Review

-It's charming, joyful and melodic how 2D comes and goes to please children of all ages.
-In the 90s, Disney was the prominent player in animation after The Lion King.
+In the 1990s, Disney was the prominent player in 2D animation following the success of The Lion King.
 Other non-Disney films, unfortunately, fail to imitate its wizardry.
-There lived an obscure movie from Germany in 1997 based on a tale for children entitled THE FEARLESS FOUR.
+There lived an obscure movie from Germany based on a tale for children entitled THE FEARLESS FOUR.
 I haven't watched it for a long time.
-I'm excited to review this movie, which I fondly remember as a child and have grown up with this movie.
-How uncaring for Warner Bros not to release the English translation in cinemas or a DVD/Blu-ray package.
+I'm excited to review this movie, as I have fond memories of it from my childhood.
+It is disappointing that Warner Bros. did not release the English translation in cinemas or a DVD/Blu-ray package.
 It let me down and forced me to find it on YouTube.
 The film's character animation didn't share the qualities of Disney or Don Bluth.
 It is distinctively impressive on its own.
 More appealing is that it is the earliest movie to combine its hand-drawn animation with outdated computer graphics.

-While the makers of FEARLESS FOUR pushed its story to a modern touch and for the English dub, it's not all faithful to its original release in Germany.
+While the makers of FEARLESS FOUR updated the story with a modern twist and for the English dub, it's not always faithful to its original release in Germany.
 Some scenes are bowdlerised by the studio when considered taboo and left in the cutting room.
 The characters are decent.
-The villain, Dr. Greed, has bared a resemblance to one of the Simpsons characters.
-The four musicians included James Ingram, Oleta Adams, Zucchero and bluesman B.B.
+The villain, Dr. Greed, has borne a resemblance to one of the Simpsons characters.
+The four musicians included James Ingram, Oleta Adams, Zucchero, and bluesman B.B.
 King.
-These lads are responsible for each of the singing and voices of the animals.
+These lads are responsible for the singing and the voices of the animals.

-THE FEARLESS FOUR has a profound message that teaches us that we shouldn't treat our pets the rough way around.
+THE FEARLESS FOUR has a profound message that teaches us not to mistreat our pets.
 This rare kids' musical requires devotion from anyone who hasn't seen it.

 Star rating: (7/10) Good Movie